-Established seven years ago by the Industrial Truck Association (ITA) in the USA, National Forklift Safety Day is a global initiative aimed at raising awareness of the safe use of forklifts and the importance of proper operator training
+National Forklift Safety Day is a global initiative, originally established in the United States in 2014, aimed at raising awareness of the safe use of forklift trucks and the importance of proper operator training.

 The theme for the inaugural UK event was that that management is responsible for ensuring operator restraints, such as seat belts, are being used because they save lives.
 The primary purpose of the operator restraint on a forklift truck is to keep the operator within the protective structure (“cab”) in the event of a tip-over.
 It prevents the operator from sliding out of, or attempting to jump away from, the cab, and being crushed between the framework and the ground.
 Management responsibility extends beyond provision of equipment and training, and includes a requirement to enforce the use of safety equipment.

 For more information download our NFSD 2019 booklet

 Our key message for 2020 was that Management is responsible for segregating pedestrians from Material Handling equipment.
 This is best achieved by physical barriers, but the importance of traffic planning, route marking and effective information delivery was also emphasised.

 The campaign called on managers not to be the barrier to forklift safety, by recognising that segregation of pedestrians from material handling equipment saves lives.
 Effective segregation of workplace transport is a legal obligation for operations involving the use of material handling equipment.
 The campaign highlighted that the majority of fatalities and serious injuries caused by impact with pedestrians were wholly avoidable by traffic route demarcation, physical barriers and other simple measures.

 For more information download our NFSD 2020 booklet